Skip to content

 Input / Variable Description Default value

-client-image / MOBSF_CLIENT_IMAGE The Docker image used to send requests to the MobSF server registry.hub.docker.com/badouralix/curl-jq
+client-image / MOBSF_CLIENT_IMAGE The Docker image used to send requests to the MobSF server docker.io/badouralix/curl-jq

 app-file / MOBSF_APP_FILE Application package file (APK or IPA) none